 Internal contextual conditions cover everything related to your business and personal goals, resources, priorities which you should use to evaluate every action during the process of creating a proof-of-concept for your product( or service, yeap, I know! that this approach is applicable for any type of a product and/or a service at any business niche ).

-Do not make mistakes by acting like you existed in a vacuum and the marketing conditions were ideal, because it is not the case.
+Do not make mistakes by acting as you existed in a vacuum and the marketing conditions were ideal, because it is not the case.

-So as the first proof of concept step ideate in a smart way:
+So as the first proof of concept steps ideate in a smart way:

 - reach out to potential competitors

 - explore organic demand for the solution or a problem that you are thinking about

 - run a test ads campaign, check an interest level

 - explore similar functioning or announced solutions on Producthunt, Crunchbase and other tech products accelerators or crowdfunding platforms